Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ```

 The first `msbuild` command shown above builds the library, the second builds a wrapper executable provided for testing purposes.
 The commands shown assume that `msbuild` is available on the PATH.
-If this is not the case, you'll need to provide the full path to `msbuild` - typically, this is something like `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\MSBuild\15.0\Bin\MSBuild.exe` (the actual path will differ according to the version of Visual Studio or SDK you have installed).
+If this is not the case, you'll need to provide the full path to `msbuild`&ntypically, this is something like `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\MSBuild\15.0\Bin\MSBuild.exe` (the actual path will differ according to the version of Visual Studio or SDK you have installed).

 Details of how to build the code will differ if you are using a different C++ compiler or are building on a different platform.